shsra430/SQLMMSolution/solutionqueries.md

     city = 'SQL City' AND date = '20180115'
         AND type = 'murder';
 ````
--- There are two witnesses.
+- There are two witnesses.
 One lives on "Northwestern Dr" and the second named Annabel,
--- lives somewhere on "Franklin Ave".
+- She lives somewhere on "Franklin Ave".
 Let's get more information about these witnesses.

 ````sql
 SELECT